2022 BAL qualification: Withdrawing teams

 Six teams were drawn in a group for the first round, but withdrew prior to the start of the games.

 First round

-The first two teams of each group advance to the elite 16 and two wild cards will be given to teams from each division.
+The first two teams of each group advance to the elite 16 and two wild cards were given to teams from each division.

 West Division

 Group A

 Initially, four teams were drawn in Group A, which was played in Conakry, Guinea.
 However, Prédio and WA Boufarik failed to travel to Conakry.